achariam/achariam.github.com/dad.md

   </figcaption>
 </figure>

-You may have noticed a shared thread here, from hearing about his life so far.
-No matter what happened he was always building relationships with people and he was incredibly gifted at it—instantly connecting with people of all walks of life.
+As you've learned about his life so far, you may have noticed a unifying thread.
+No matter what happened he was always building relationships with people and was incredibly gifted at it—instantly connecting with people of all walks of life.
 Growing up with him I would always be witness as he would somehow get strangers talking about their biggest dreams and sharing the burden of their deepest worries with him.

 Now I realize, his secret was that he genuinely cared.
 Not only did he care he also managed to stir up greatness within those he met.
 I heard firsthand how so many of his nephews and nieces, who achieved great success, got their dream careers because he helped them believe in themselves.
 He had this sure fire way of convincing you, you could do anything even if you didn't at first believe it yourself.
 He did the same and much more for me.
 He was always up for anything, whether it was driving around town trying to find an obscure computer part I needed or encouraging me to read by waking up before dawn to wait in line together for the next Harry Potter book.

 As this theme of always connecting with others swelled throughout his life, he finally coupled it with the mission and calling that he so greatly admired in his father.
-He first started studying theology as a lay preacher in Malaysia and finally completed seminary being ordained here in the United States.
+He first started studying theology as a lay preacher in Malaysia and then completed seminary, being ordained, here in the United States.
 It was one of his proudest moments, not because of what he had achieved but because it was one of the closest ways he could connect with my late grandfather.

 <figure>
   <img src="/assets/img/dad/pastor.png" alt="A column in the Jersey Journal about my fathers ministry work."/>